Chevifier/QuestManager/README.md

 ## Installation
 1. Copy the `quest_manager` directory to your `res://addons/` folder.
 2. Open `Project>Project Settings>Plugins` and enable the `Quest Manager` plugin
+3. You now have a new tab `Quest Manager` at the top of the editor.

 ## Documentations